 "All the wars in the former Yugoslavia started with a referendum," (Oslobodjenje, 7.2.1999).
 The same now applies to Ukraine and maybe too South Sudan.

-I was there, before, during and after the war.
+I was there, in the Balkans, before, during and after the war.
 And in the Caucasus.

-At a cross-community conference in Belfast in 1991, (still 3 years before the cease-fire) a guest was from Sarajevo.
-We said, please, no binary referendum in Bosnia.
+At a cross-community conference in Belfast in 1991, (still 3 years before the cease-fire), with a guest was from Sarajevo, we said no binary referendum in Bosnia.
 40:30:20 Moslem:Orthodox;Catholic.
 So there was no majority.